Degeneracy (mathematics)

 In mathematics, a degenerate case is a limiting case of a class of objects which appears to be qualitatively different from (and usually simpler than) the rest of the class; "degeneracy" is the condition of being a degenerate case.
+A given class of objects may be defined by several different systems of equations in most scenarios, and these different systems of equations may lead to different degenerate cases, while characterizing the same non-degenerate cases.
+This may be the reason for which there is no general definition of degeneracy, despite the fact that the concept is widely used and defined (if needed) in each specific situation.